Cinema 4D Training – learn. Cinema 4D In One Day from helloluxx

 As you advance through the course you will become confident at modelling, texturing, lighting, animation and rendering.
 Cinema 4D is a deep and complex program, this training course will introduce you to many areas of the application that we feel are essential.
 Of course there are features which we do not cover due to time constraints, however to maximise productivity we focus on the core components, giving you a solid foundation from which you can spring board into mastering the additional tools.

-Each class comes with a free bonus video – Tim’s Tips – which is a collection of complimentary techniques, worth their weight in gold.
+Each class comes with a free bonus video – Tim’s Tips – which is a collection of complimentary techniques.

 Total running time is approximately 7 hours (time varies depending on whether you view the R15 or R16 materials tutorials).

 Tim’s Tips is an additional 69 minutes.

 The classes were recorded using Cinema 4D Release 16.